Blogs About Reading

-You and Brian (in collaboration with the Carle Museum) have curated the first ever exhibition of art from picture books at the High Museum of Art in Atlanta.
+You and Brian (in collaboration with the Carle Museum) have curated an exhibition at the High Museum of Art in Atlanta.
 Tell us the focus of this exhibit.
 How did you decide which pieces to include?
 What do you hope the exhibition will achieve?

 Picture the Dream: The Story of Civil Rights Through Children’s Books has opened doors of creativity for Brian and me.
 The exhibition is the first of its kind to delve into the events, people and themes of the civil rights movement, both celebrated and forgotten.
 This is all done through one of the most compelling forms of visual expression, the children’s picture book.
 There are nearly 80 artworks on view, ranging from paintings and prints to collages and drawings that evoke the power and continuing relevance of the era that shaped American history and continues to reverberate now.
 The year 2020 marks the anniversary of several key events from the civil rights movement.
 Sixty-five years ago, in 1955, Rosa Parks refused to give up her seat on a segregated Montgomery, Alabama bus.
 Five years later, Ruby Bridges integrated her New Orleans elementary school and four black students catalyzed the sit-in movement at the segregated Woolworth’s lunch counter in Greensboro, North Carolina.